Shiina18/tactics_ogre_one_vision_mod_challenges/my_current_save/readme.txt

 This stage is harder so I had to use some powerful classes (terror knight and rogue) rather than running with my regular suboptimal crew.
 Some chariots are used, but I didn't abuse it to get better RNG or something like that. https://www.youtube.com/watch?v=qUtBRLZu0Hk

+tips:
+- if an enemy archer used double shot when he ends his turn, you may use any ranged attack to trigger his counterhit in order to release the double shot so that the archer doesn't do too much damage in the next turn.